scallybmHome/signalk-rpi-ina219hat/README.md

 ![alt text](https://github.com/scallybmHome/signalk-raspberry-pi-ina219hat/blob/master/Pictures/hookup.png)

+The 2 leads from the hot side of the circuit should be routed through inline fueses, I use 1A blade fuses.

+Now you can power your Pi and do the configuration.

+### Configuring the Plugin.

 In order to use the sensor, the i2c bus must be enabled on your rasbperry pi.
 This can be accomplished using "sudo raspi-config".
 Here is a example of how to do this - https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/

-### Configuring the Plugin.
+In SignalK admin mode install the plugin from the app store.

+Now enable the desired channels.

+Select the measurement channel system voltage - 12V or 24V.

+And configure the shut parameters

+And SignalK path to store the data.

 ## Troubleshooting
 When you first start SK, you should see one of two things in the /var/log/syslog; ina219 initialization succeeded or ina219 initialization failed along with details of the failure.